Free Chami

 Beagle Freedom Project is on site and ready to take Chami into care immediately.
 Every hour she remains inside that lab is more harm.

-Use the form to send a direct message to Texas A&M’s leadership.
-Urge them to release Chami to Beagle Freedom Project now.
+Use the form to send a direct message to Texas A&M’s Marketing & Communications team and demand a public statement, an end to Chami’s experiments, and her immediate release to Beagle Freedom Project.
+Hold Texas A&M accountable before the situation escalates further.

 Don’t wait.
 Chami can’t speak for herself—but we can.